-Prior to my pursuit of my dream career position in the fire service, my original dream was representing the United States as an Olympic Hopeful for the sport of Greco-Roman wrestling.
-I spent a majority of my childhood and early adult life preparing for the opportunity to be a member of Team USA Wrestling.
+Prior to the pursuit of my dream career position in the fire service, my original dream was representing the United States as an Olympic Hopeful for the sport of Greco-Roman wrestling.
+I spent the majority of my childhood and early adult life preparing for the opportunity to be a member of Team USA Wrestling.
 I started my athletic career in the dojo studying the martial sciences.
-At the early ago of six, I was enrolled in my local martial arts academy studying the martial science of Judo and Jujitsu.
+At the early age of six, I was enrolled in my local martial arts academy studying the martial science of Judo and Jujitsu.

 My sensei instilled in me the importance of hard work and discipline from a very early age.
 I respected the martial sciences and the concept of mastering the craft.
 I was instructed in both English and Japanese.
 I was required to know the pronunciation and the spelling of every technique in both English and Japanese prior to being award the promotion of each belt.
 Nothing was awarded or given without hard work through preparation and mastery of the martial sciences.